 DC power sources are usually constructed so that ac signals at the output terminals are bypassed to ground through a very low impedance.
 This allows the power source to be treated as an ac ground, even though it may be supplying dc voltages to the circuit.
 When a circuit is being analyzed for its ac behavior, ac grounds are usually treated as ground, since dc bias is ignored in the ac analysis.
-Thus, a transistor's collector can be considered the "common" part of the circuit, even though in actual operation, a dc voltage is applied to it.
+Thus, a stage.
+Noise added by later stages is not multiplied to the same degree and so is a smaller contribution to the overall noise at the output.